Fresh Out of College? Time to Risk Everything and Lose Nothing

 It’s 7:30 p.m.
 We just finished meeting with a newlywed couple who are trying to get their joint finances in order.
 My internship at a wealth management company is nearing an end.

 Summer break from college will be over in two weeks.
 I’m sitting across from my boss, finishing up the last of the paperwork.
-I can tell he wants to know whether or not I want to work at the firm full-time upon graduating college – I only have one semester left.
+I can tell he wants to know whether or not I want to work at the firm full time after I graduate — I have only one semester of school left.

 He sees my understanding face and continues at a faster pace.
-“But if you become an advisor now, you’ll make way more than you’re making in school.
+“But if you become an advisor right after college, you’ll make way more than you’re making in school.
 So your lifestyle can go up and continue to rise for the rest of your life.
 There will be no ‘stepping back’ in salary.
 Opting for a career as an advisor later on in life is riskier.”

 Another reason to take risks early on is because, typically, the younger you are, the bigger you dream.
-I once interviewed for a company that said that they actually preferred hiring recent college grads because our minds are fresh and haven’t been polluted with the culture and limiting beliefs of another company.
+I once interviewed at a company and was told that they actually prefer hiring recent college grads because our minds are fresh and haven’t been polluted with the culture and limiting beliefs of another company.
 Sometimes people’s dreams evaporate as they get older.
 The time to pursue a dream is when you have one.

 You really have nothing to lose in terms of lifestyle.
 You’re already probably just scraping by.
-The emotional setback will hurt far more than the financial.
+The emotional setback will hurt far more than the financial one.

 If you’re not fresh out of college, there is still a way to embrace risk while losing very little.
 Start living like a college student again.
 Put away the extra money you are earning.
 Use it to start a business or to motivate you to quit your current lucrative-but-boring job.
 Downsize your dwelling.
 Buy a cheaper car.
 Do what it takes to be in a position to take risks again.

-Living a simpler life is actually more interesting because it enables you to start a business; take a lower paying but more interesting job; go travel the world for a year; go back to school… The risks and rewards can be yours.
+Living a simpler life enables you to start a business; take a lower-paying but more interesting job; travel the world for a year; go back to school… The risks and rewards can be yours.